sagemath/trac_to_gh/Issue 9104.md

 This is a followup to #8882

 In the `__init__` of `CombinatorialFreeModule`, an attribute `_name` is set if it wasn't before.
-However it can be used during the initialization of Parent by the coercion mechanism leading to some failure.
+However it can be used during the initialization of Parent by the coercion mechanism leading to some failures.
 The patch fixes the problem.

-Note: right now the problem does appear but it will in the upcomming #8881
+Note: the problem was not caught by the current doctests, but became apparent in the upcoming #8881.

 Issue created by migration from https://trac.sagemath.org/ticket/9104